 Improves your mood.
 Pamelor (Nortriptyline) is a good option for treating depression, especially for people who also have problems with persistent nerve pain.
 Improves mood and helps you relax.
 Effexor (Venlafaxine) is good for treating depression and anxiety.
-May work when other antidepressants haven't, it's but more likely to cause side effects and withdrawal symptoms than other antidepressants.
-Find lowest prices Save on your next prescription.
-Be sure you’re getting the lowest price for your medication, even if you have insurance.
+It may work when other antidepressants haven't, but it's more likely to cause side effects and withdrawal symptoms than other antidepressants.
 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
-All currently selected All ages 18-34 35-54 55+
+All currently selected All ages 18-34 35-54 55+ 5.47 Pamelor

 Side effects Pamelor Effexor